jdillard/personal-site/source/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 {: {{site.data.css.info-box}} }
 > **Note:** The [interactive CalTopo map](https://caltopo.com/m/0L17) of our
-> original itinerary, which is overlayed onto a marine chart, shows the shape of
+> original itinerary, which is overlaid onto a marine chart, shows the shape of
 > Turn Rock that Turn Rock Light sits on.

 | Marker                                                                         | Time                | Tide  | Speed (knots) |